Change Control in a Validated LMS Environment: The Basics

-As the primary change manager for a client’s learning management system (LMS) for over a year, I have gathered key information and considerations for anyone working in a similar role within a validated environment.
-This is the first of two blog posts on the topic of validation – We’ll start with the fundamental basics in this post before expanding into best practices.
+As the primary change manager for a client’s learning management system (LMS), I have gathered key information and considerations for anyone working in a similar role within a validated LMS environment.
+This is the first of two blog posts on the topic of validation.

-For most companies looking to make a change in their learning management systems, the process of doing so can be as simple as testing to ensure it works and then putting the change into their live Production environment.
-However, the process is much more in-depth in industries such as Healthcare and Life Sciences, where training compliance and data integrity are of tantamount importance.
-Companies within these industries use validated environments to manage that data because there is an indirect or direct impact to product or patients, and they serve as the system of record for compliance.
-There are certain standards that these companies must meet in accordance with regulatory requirements, such as FDA 21 CFR Part 11 and EU Annex 11, which govern computerized systems and electronic records/signatures for regulated activities.
-(For more information on the history of FDA regulation, click here.)
+For most companies looking to make a change in their learning management system, the process of doing so can be as simple as making the desired update in a test environment, testing to ensure it works, and then deploying the change into their live Production site.
+However, the process is much more in-depth in industries such as Healthcare and Life Sciences, where training compliance and data integrity are of tantamount importance so the systems in place must be carefully controlled and changes are vetted and approved.
+Organizations within these industries use validated LMS environments to manage data because there is an indirect or direct impact to products or patients, and they serve as the system of record for compliance.
+The way compliance is tracked must meet standards established by regulatory requirements, such as FDA 21 CFR Part 11 and EU Annex 11, which govern computerized systems and electronic records/signatures for regulated activities.
+(For more information on the history of FDA regulation in the U.S., click here.)

-Anything considered to have “Good Practice” (GxP) compliance impact, i.e., training for lab technicians, will need to follow these guidelines.
-If these requirements are not met, there could be severe consequences imposed by the government and industry regulatory bodies, including monetary fines or halting the manufacturing of products.
+Anything considered to have “Good Practice” (GxP) compliance impact, such as training for lab technicians, will need to follow defined guidelines.
+If the requirements are not met, there could be severe consequences imposed by the government and industry regulatory bodies, including monetary fines or halting the manufacturing of products.
 As a result, each GxP change must go through a more rigorous vetting process, including documentation, impact analysis, testing in several environments, evidence of change success, and approvals at several stages.
 Anything that is not considered to have GxP impact, such as changing the text in an email notification, would not need to go through this strict process.

 What is the risk?

-The three main questions to ask yourself when evaluating a change request are:
+The three main questions to ask yourself when evaluating a change for a validated LMS environment are:

 1.)
 What is the probability of harm occurring due to the problem/issue and the proposed change?